AthemiS13/nutribuddy/COMMANDS.md

-# NutriBuddy - Command Reference
+# Nutrix - Command Reference

 Quick reference for all npm commands and utilities.